 - Chrome DevTools

 To have an in-depth analysis of the performance of a website, it is recommended to choose the “Performance” menu in Chrome DevTools to get detailed insights on the different elements to be loaded on the web page, as well as the time required for them to be visible.
 In case of long loading times, this tool is particularly effective in identifying problematic pages.

 - Google Search Console

-Following this new update, Core Web Vitals results will be directly integrated in a dedicated menu in Google Search Console.
-The owner of a site will be able to quickly access the data related to it but also to be alerted by e-mail in case of a problem in order to solve it quickly.
+Following this new update, Core Web Vitals results will be directly integrated into a dedicated menu in Google Search Console.
+The owner of a site will be able to quickly access the data related to it but also be alerted by e-mail in case of a problem, to solve it quickly.

 In short, Google’s goal behind these updates is to create a digital ecosystem that is valued by users to ensure a relevant, enjoyable and efficient browsing experience.